ARMmbed/mbed-os-example-ble/BLE_EddystoneObserver/readme.md

 1. Run a terminal program with the correct serial port and the baud rate set to 9600.
 For example, to use GNU Screen, run: ``screen /dev/tty.usbmodem1412 9600``.

-1. The Eddystone Observer should start printing URLs to the terminal.
+1. The Eddystone Observer should start printing URLs of nearby Eddystone beacons to the terminal.